rasparac/angular-form-validator/README.md

 ##Async validation function
 You can pass a async validation function to the validator.
 Async function must return a promise.
 Documentation (https://docs.angularjs.org/guide/forms).
-If you use async validation you should also use [async-message] attribute in which you can save the message.
+If you use async validation you should also use [async-message] attribute.

 ### Javascript code